ozontech/file.d/README.idoc.md

 # Overview
 `file.d` is a blazing fast tool for building data pipelines: read, process and output events.
 Primarily developed to read from files, but also supports numerous input/action/output plugins.

-> ⚠ However we use it in production `it's still less than v1.0.0`.
+> ⚠ Though we use it in a production `it's still less than v1.0.0`.
 Please, test your pipelines carefully on dev/stage environments.

 ## Motivation
 Well, we already have a number of similar tools: vector, filebeat, logstash, fluend-d, fluent-bit, etc.

-Performance tests states that best ones achieve around **100MB/sec** throughput.
+Performance tests states that best ones achieve around 100MB/sec throughput.
 Guys, its 2020 now.
 HDDs and NICs can handle throughput of a **few GB/sec** and CPUs processes **dozens of GB/sec**.
-Are you sure 100MB/sec is what we deserve?
-Are you sure 100MB/sec is fast?
+Are you sure **100MB/sec** is what we deserve?
+Are you sure it is fast?

 ## Main features
 * More than 10x faster compared to the similar tools